isShayulajiao/MonoECls/README.md

-# MonoECls: A Monolithic Lightweight LLM is Only All You Need for Chinese Literary Classification
+# MonoECls: A Monolithic Lightweight LLM is All You Need for Vertical Domain Classification

 ## Data